xiaoyang-sde/knowledge-base/docs/computer-science/database-systems/05-index.md

 ### Secondary Index

 Secondary index improves the performance of queries that use keys other than the search key of the clustering index, but it impose a overhead on modification of the database.
 Secondary index must be dense, with an index entry for every search-key value, and a pointer to every record in the file.
 If the search key of a secondary index is not a candidate key, it should contain the pointers to all records for each unique search-key value.

+## Hash Index

+### Static Hashing

+Let $K$ denote the set of all search-key values, and let $B$ denote the set of all bucket addresses.
+The hash function $h$ is a function from $K$ to $B$.
+The $h(K_i)$ is the address of the bucket for the record $K_i$.

+Hash index could efficiently handle equality queries, but it could not handle range queries, since the value in a certain range are scattered across multiple buckets.

+- Insertion: Locate the bucket $h(K_i)$ and add the index entry for the record to the bucket.
+If the bucket doesn't have enough space, the system provides an overflow bucket and insert the record to it.
+The overflow buckets of a given bucket are chained together in a linked list.
+- Deletion: Locate the bucket $h(K_i)$ and delete the index entry for the record from the bucket.

+The set of buckets is fixed at the time the index is created.
+If the relation grows far beyond the expected size, hash index could be inefficient due to long overflow chains.
+The system could rebuild the index with a larger number of buckets, which could cause significant disruption to normal processing with large relations.

+### Extendable Hashing

+Extendable hashing copes with changes in database size by splitting and merging buckets as the database grows and shrinks.
+Extendable hashing requires an additional level of indirection, since the system must access the bucket address table before accessing the bucket itself.

+#### Data Structure

+The hash function generates values over $b$-bit binary integers, and the first $i$ bits are used by the table of bucket address.
+The value of $i$ grows and shrinks with the size of the database.
+Several consecutive table entires could point to the same bucket, thus each bucket $j$ has an integer $i_j$ that represents the length of the common hash prefix of its records.

+#### Query and Update

+To locate the bucket containing search-key value $K_l$, the system takes the first $i$ of $h(K_l)$, and locates the bucket $j$.

+- If the bucket will overflow, the system increments $i_j$, moves records in the bucket to new buckets based on the hash values.
+  - If $i = i_j$, the system increments $i$ and copy existing pointers to double the size of the address table.
+  - If $i > i_j$, the system updates the pointer in the table to points to the new buckets.
+- If the bucket will not overflow, the system inserts the record in the bucket.

+To delete a record with the search-key value $K_l$, the system locates the bucket $j$, and removes the search key from the bucket.

+- The bucket $j$ could be merged with other buckets if $i_j$ and the first $j - 1$ bits of its records is equal to other buckets.
+- The table could shrink if $i_j$ for each bucket $j$ in the table is smaller than $i$.